Agriculture in Lebanon: Current challenges

 The country's focus on the banking sector, real estate market and a fixed Lebanese pound as a post war reconstruction strategy, led the government to not invest in the sector and its development.
 The state has favored the services sector over the productive sector, resulting in some major challenges in local agriculture: heavy use of traditional techniques for agriculture by farmers, high dependence on imports from seeds to pesticides and fertilizers, most inputs are imported.
 A major dependence of Lebanese landowners on foreign labor, namely Syrian refugees working informally, is also a challenge which came as a result of the lack of importance and investment given to the sector.

 Farmers do not have a financial institution to provide them with credit.
 Suppliers, filled this gap for farmers and became their first and main source of credit, by supplying them with the inputs they need to harvest.
 These suppliers have created an unsustainable and excess use of inputs resulting in a huge dependency of farmers to the imported goods suppliers provide them with.
 The Lebanese pound being volatile, and with its devaluation in comparison with the dollars, makes it difficult for farmers currently to be able to access these credits.
 They are unable to generate an income in dollars to buy the input, which are imported, thus priced in dollars.
 Farmers now, buy less inputs, which result in poor harvest quality, less harvest output and a poor profit for farmers in the Lebanese pounds.

+Environmental warfare and unexploded bombs

+For farmers in South Lebanon, the challenge of survival extends beyond financial trouble, as the agricultural landscape itself has been heavily weaponized by decades of conflict.
+During the 2006 Lebanon War, the Israeli military dropped approximately 4.6 million cluster bombs on the region.
+Unexploded bombs can still be found in agricultural fields and impact the livelihoods of farmers in South Lebanon.
+While the Israeli military stated these munitions were aimed at militant positions, researchers have described the massive deployment of cluster bombs in the final days of the 2006 Lebanon War as a form of environmental warfare, functioning to deliberately target ecologies and the livelihoods of farmers in the region.

+An example of the impact of this environmental warfare on agricultural practices in the region is the shift in livestock practices.
+Farmers have abandoned heavy cattle, as these easily detonate unexploded bombs.
+Instead, they have shifted to goats, which are lighter and therefore safer in lands with many unexploded bombs.